 The Fleur-De-Lis: Recapping a Busy Week of Practice and a Triumphant Conclusion to the Preseason

-It was a busy week of New Orleans Saints football as the coaching staff got a better grip on the final 53 man roster.
+It was a busy week of New Orleans Saints football as the coaching staff got a better grip on the final 53-man roster.
 The team closed out the preseason Friday night very strong, giving fans a lot to look forward to ahead of the regular season.

 ROSTER MOVES